renatogoedert/PostdocAI/ProgrammingforAI/CA/README.md

 SOme understanding of the Python language was also developed during the development of this report, as the knowledge of the need of the ```__init__.py``` or hor the function if ```__name__ == "__main__":``` works, also the recursive print, was a code found on stack flow that improve the small details of the code

-Some challenges also from creating a propoer logic, like the calculation to use
+Some challenges also from creating a propoer logic, like the calculation to use the quiz participation and past performance to calculate each other, it came from a place of trying to find the perfect way to solve the missing values, and with mathematical knowledge a fit solution was found